Physics of Aberration rather than Special Relativity

-Fizeau performed an important experiment to determine whether the speed of light in a material medium is affected by motion of the medium relative to the source and observer.
-In the Fizeau experiment, an alteration of the speed of light was observed, which was in reasonable agreement with the value given by Fresnel's dragging formula.
-From a comparison of the Fizeau experiment with the Michelson-Morley experiment, we realize that the arrangement of the Michelson-Morley experiment makes it impossible to detect the ether drift.
-In the Michelson-Morley experiment, both the source and the observer are at rest while the ether is in uniform motion through the arrangement.
-As viewed from the Fizeau experiment, the ether drift cannot be defined in this arrangement.
+Fizeau performed an experiment to determine whether the speed of light in a material medium is affected by motion of the medium relative to the source and observer.
+The experiment is much in the same way as the Rayleigh refractometer except the tubes containing water flowing rapidly between the source and observer.
+An alteration of the speed of light was observed in the Fizeau experiment, which was in reasonable agreement with the value given by Fresnel's dragging formula.
+In the Michelson-Morley experiment, it is assumed that the ether is in uniform motion through the source and observer.
+As viewed from the Fizeau experiment, the ether drift cannot be assumed in this arrangement.
 The circumstances are the same as for the Earth, whose motion cannot be defined without an extraterrestrial reference.
-Even if the Michelson-Morley experiment is performed, for example, in water flowing rapidly in one direction, the null result is expected since the velocity of the water flow cannot be defined in this arrangement.
-In the case of sound under the same circumstances, as it should be, no change of pitch was observed [2].
+Even if the Michelson-Morley experiment is performed in water flowing rapidly in one direction, the null result is expected since the velocity of the water flow cannot be defined in this arrangement.
+In the case of sound under the same circumstances, no change of pitch is to be expected as remarked by Rayleigh about Doppler's principle [2].

 We should mention the Michelson-Morley experiment performed with an extraterrestrial light source.
 Apparently, the motion of the light source relative to the half-silvered mirror is ineffective in changing the interference pattern.
 As shown in the Michelson interferometer, only the motion of the half-silvered mirror relative to one of the other two mirrors can give rise to an effect on the interference fringes.
 It is clear that the point of splitting into two beams plays the role of an effective source in that interferometer.
-The experiment using sunlight differs from the original only in the domain of taste rather than coverage.
+The experiment using sunlight differs from the original only by taste rather than coverage.

-\section{Twin Paradox}
+{\bf 3 Twin paradox}